-As a result of our 2010 voyage, on my last voyage around, my son and I took a 36’ center cockpit ketch.
+As a result of our 2010 voyage, on my next voyage around, I took a 36’ center cockpit ketch.
 It was a good old one.
-I
+I bought it for

-cut the masts off to 13 feet above the water, had a huge Bimini top made that covered almost half the entire vessel, and I had the
+$10,000, cut the masts off to 13 feet above the water, had a huge Bimini top made that covered almost half the entire vessel, and I

-keel cut to maintain a 4’ fully loaded draft.
-It gives me plenty of room and comfort, and I cruise in comfort burning less than 1 gallon
+had the keel cut to maintain a 4’ fully loaded draft.
+It provided plenty of room and comfort, and burned just less than 1 gallon an

-an hour.
-Yes, it’s twice the fuel as the Albin Vega, but it’s more than twice the comfort.
-I have fore & aft staterooms, and a great
+hour.
+Yes, it’s twice the fuel as the 28' Albin Vega, but it’s more than twice the comfort and more than worth the additional fuel.

-door to Island hopping the Caribbean or even sailing around the world.
-Sailing is fun, easy, quite, and the very most economical way
+the door to Island hopping the Caribbean or even sailing around the world.
+Sailing is fun, easy, quite, and the very most economical